williamouyang/okta.github.io/_source/docs/guides/oan_guidance.md

 > The timeline outlined is our best estimate.
 The process may take more or less time than described here.

-**As a next step, please [apply for the SCIM provisioning develper program](http://pages.okta.com/DeveloperSCIM.html) and review [Okta’s SCIM Beta Guide](http://developer.okta.com/docs/guides/scim_guidance.html) for technical documentation and details.**
+**As a next step, please [apply for the SCIM provisioning developer program](http://pages.okta.com/DeveloperSCIM.html) and review [Okta’s SCIM Beta Guide](http://developer.okta.com/docs/guides/scim_guidance.html) for technical documentation and details.**

 Have questions?
 Need help?
 Email <developers@okta.com>.